My child has dyslexia - how can I help?

 What is touch typing?

-Touch typing is typing using all your fingers and thumbs, without looking at the keys on the keyboard.
+Touch typing is typing with all your fingers and thumbs using muscle memory, opposed to looking down at the keys on the keyboard.

 Why would touch typing help my child?